sojihyeon/wassup3/README.md

 I'm jihyeon so.
 (If you want to be friendly, call me Hyeon.)
-Until recently, I worked as a designer at a company, but I quit.
+Until recently, I worked as a designer at a company,
 I am currently taking the ETS Wassup AI PM class.

 <br/>